 Local government is like a holding company running multiple small businesses, and due to this complexity, developing the budget can be a complex process.
 Here is a typical timeline for developing the budget:

 What are the cities main revenues and expenditures?

-Wauwatosa, like most municipalities in Wisconsin, relies heavily on the property tax (70% of revenues in 2018).
+Wauwatosa, like most municipalities in Wisconsin, relies heavily on the property tax.
 This is due to multiple factors including declining shared revenues from the state and limited options for alternative taxes by state law.
 The State of Wisconsin also imposes a tax levy limit on municipalities which ties allowable increases in the property tax levy to net new construction within the city.